What are Dental Bridges?

-In dentistry a bridge is a fixed replacement for a missing tooth or teeth by joining an artificial tooth permanently to adjacent teeth or dental implants.
+A bridge is a fixed replacement for a missing tooth or teeth created by joining an artificial tooth with adjacent teeth or dental implants.

-A bridge can be use if you’re missing one or more teeth.
-A missing tooth not only be an inconvenience for chewing, eating, speaking and damaging your smile; the empty space from missing tooth (teeth) can eventually cause the rest of your teeth to rotate or shift into the gaps, which may result in a bad bite.
-The missing teeth can also lead to gum disease and temporomandibular joint (TMJ) disorders (TMD).
+If you’re missing one or more teeth, then a bridge may be an option for you.
+A missing tooth can not only erode your confidence, it may also interfere with chewing, eating, speaking and can damage your smile over time.
+The empty space may cause the rest of your teeth to rotate or shift into the gaps resulting in a bad bite.
+There is also a possibility of developing gum disease and temporomandibular joint (TMJ) disorders (TMD).

-While bridges & crowns can last a lifetime, they require to maintain a good oral hygiene.
-Keeping your gums and teeth healthy, regular Brushing with fluoride toothpaste after a meal, flossing, see your dentist and hygienist regularly are required for long lasting bridges.
-A bridge can lose its support if you don’t take a good care of it, or if the teeth or bone holding it in place are damaged.
+While bridges & crowns can last a lifetime, they require maintenance through proper oral hygiene.
+Keeping your gums and teeth healthy through regular brushing with fluoride toothpaste after meals, flossing, and visiting your dentist and hygienist regularly are all habits required for long lasting bridges.
+A bridge can lose support if you don’t take good care of it, or if the teeth or bone holding it in place are damaged.

 Types of Dental Bridges include: